farsightsec/axa/README.md

 show that packets were being received on the local socket.
-3. `nmsgtool -V SIE -T newdomain -l 127.0.0.1/5000 -c 3`: We ran `nmsgtool`, specifying our input with the `-V`, `-T`, and `-l` options since the `nmsgtool` shortcut for channel notation (`-C`) only works for directly conected SIE clients. `nmsgtool` displayed three messages and exited.
+3. `nmsgtool -V SIE -T newdomain -l 127.0.0.1/5000 -c 3`: We ran `nmsgtool`, specifying our input with the `-V`, `-T`, and `-l` options since the `nmsgtool` shortcut for channel notation (`-C`) only works for directly connected SIE clients. `nmsgtool` displayed three messages and exited.
 We then killed the background `sratunnel` process, concluding the demo.